Best Free YouTube Channel Analyzers in 2026 (Tested)

 That's the gap Spy Mode targets.
 You add a competitor's public YouTube channel to your OneTube workspace, marked as competitor rather than own.
 From that point forward, OneTube syncs their videos and comments on the same schedule your own channel uses (every 24 hours on Creator/Pro plans, twice daily on Studio and above).
 The Pulse Report that lands afterward includes a dedicated competitor_mentions section: what audiences are asking for under their videos, what they're criticizing, what content gaps the competitor hasn't addressed.

 What we built it for: Most YouTube guidance says "watch your competitors' videos."
 That doesn't scale and it doesn't capture the audience signal.
 Watching the videos tells you what the competitor made.
 Reading the comments under those videos tells you what their audience wishes they'd made.
-That's where the differentiation opportunities live, and it's the data YouTube Studio cannot show you for channels you don't own.
+That's where the content-gap opportunities live, and it's the data YouTube Studio cannot show you for channels you don't own.

 How do you pick the right free tool?